IronSinew/revtools/README.md

 `bun run dev`

-You should now be able to view the site at <http://recipebox.localhost>.
+You should now be able to view the site at <http://revtools.localhost>.

 ---

+# Contribution Guide
+Please run `make prepush` to validate that all automated tests and styling has been satisfied before submitting a PR.

+---

 ## Testing emails
 Access mailhog locally at <http://localhost:1025>

+---

 ## Stop Application
-`docker-compose down`
+`docker compose down`

 ## Start Application (after install)
-`docker-compose up -d`
+`docker compose up -d`
 `bun run dev`
 - It may not be an awful idea to check migration / npm / composer dependencies in case other installs are needed as well.